Philipp Plein: Collaborations

 In 2022, he released a shoe collaboration with Snoop Dogg called Philipp Plein X Snoop Dogg.

 Plein told Women's Wear Daily about the sneaker collaboration with Snoop Dogg: “There are a lot of brands who collaborate with people just for money.
 It's nice to have a relationship with people who really like what you’re doing.
 And the other way around.…That is what it’s all about."

+Cryptocurrency

+Philipp Plein became the first major fashion brand to accept cryptocurrency as payment in July 2021.

-NFT collection and Metaverse marketplace
+NFT collection and Metaverse

 Plein made his entrance into the Web3 space in collaboration with Portion, a blockchain auction house, as well as 3D visual artist, Antoni Tudisco.

+The Plein Group has purchased a plot of land in the Decentraland metaverse, a 3D virtual reality platform.
+The Group bought the virtual estate for a price of US$1.4 million.
+Plein participated in Decentraland’s Metaverse Fashion Week in 2022, showcasing a collection of NFT wearables created in partnership with Antoni Tudisco.

+Real Estate

+Plein has several homes in his real estate portfolio, including a $13 million dollar townhouse in New York City and a villa in Cannes, France that Plein has called "La Jungle du Roi" which was designed in collaboration with the Milan studio AquiliAlberg.
+In 2024, Plein opened a namesake hotel in Milan called The Plein Hotel, which has 20 hotel rooms and four restaurants (one restaurant is vegan).

+CHÂTEAU FALCONVIEW

+Plein is building a $ 70million home in Bel Air, Los Angeles.

+Plein is building Chateau Falcon View on the 3.6 acres of land he purchased in 2014.
+The land was originally owned by American business magnate, Howard Hughes and is expected to be completed in 2025.